php-telegram-bot/core/README.md

 and have interactions in a matter of minutes.

 The Bot can:
-- retrieve updates with webhook and getUpdate methods.
+- retrieve updates with webhook and getUpdates methods.
 - supports all types and methods according to Telegram API (25 May 2016).
 - supports supergroups.
 - handle commands in chat with other bots.